aimansae/order-summary/README.md

 The project is deployed with [Netlify](https://www.netlify.com/)

-Please find the liver version [here](https://asmusic-order-summary.netlify.app/)
+Please find the live version [here](https://asmusic-order-summary.netlify.app/)